Bit Complexity of Computing Solutions for Symmetric Hyperbolic Systems of PDEs with Guaranteed Precision: Proof of the main results

-\begin{Remark} Note that the estimate in Theorem \ref {cpq} (1) remains exponential even for a fixed $n$ because we take arbitrary rational polynomials as initial functions.
-Taking reasonably restricted classes of initial functions and matrices (with restrictions like those in \cite{ss09,ss13}) yields a polynomial estimate in items 2, 3, though the degree of polynomial is high and one needs to take a fine grid with small steps $h$ and $\tau$.
-In this way, the exponential algorithm of item (1) might work out better than the polynomial one of items (2), (3) for concrete problems.
-Also note that in items (2), (3) the precision is fixed.\end{Remark}
+\begin{Remark} 1) Note that the estimate in Theorem \ref {cpq} (1) is exponential even for fixed $n$ because we take arbitrary rational polynomials as initial functions.
+Taking reasonably restricted classes of initial functions and matrices (with restrictions like those in \cite{ss09,ss13}) yields a polynomial estimate in item (2), though the degree of polynomial is high and one needs to take a fine grid with small steps $h$ and $\tau$.
+In this way, the exponential algorithm of item (1) might work out better than the polynomial one of item (2) for concrete problems.
+Also note that in item (2) the precision is fixed.

+2) For the case of simultaneously diagonalizable (or, equivalently, mutually commuting) matrices $A^{-1}B_j$, the solution of the IVP \eqref{sist_1} even in the sense of Task 1 is in PTIME (without using the difference scheme method).
+Indeed, for $n=1$, the scalar transport equation $u_t=\sum\limits_{j=1}^m b_ju_{x_j}$ can be easily solved in PTIME: $u(t,x_1,\ldots,x_m)=\varphi(x_1-b_1t, \ldots,x_m-b_mt)$.
+For a fixed $n>1$, the system \eqref{sist_1} can be linearly transformed to $n$ independent transport equations via spectral decomposition of the matrix pencils $(A,B_j)$, which is computable in PTIME according to Proposition \ref{specpen}. \end{Remark}